reactive/data-client/docs/core/getting-started/installation.md

 <summary><b>ReactJS 16+ and React Native</b></summary>

 ReactJS 16.2 and above is supported (the one with hooks!).
 React 18 provides improved [Suspense](../api/useSuspense.md) support and features.
-Both React Native and React Navigation are supported.
+Both React Native, [React Navigation](https://reactnavigation.org/) and [Expo](https://docs.expo.dev) are supported.

-Other native frameworks like Expo should work, but have not been verified.
-If you have a working project using other React libraries, [feel free to share with others](https://github.com/reactive/data-client/discussions/2422) in our discussions.
+If you have a working project using other
+React libraries, [feel free to share with others](https://github.com/reactive/data-client/discussions/2422) in our discussions.